 Come2Campus is a multi-day orientation program for international students who are about to start their studies at TU Dortmund University.
 It takes place annually at the beginning of each winter semester.
 During Come2Campus, students receive important information on different study-related topics and get to know other international and German students.

 It is great to welcome you and many others from all around the world as new international students at TU Dortmund University!
-We would like to cordially invite you to our online welcome event Come2Campus which takes place from 20 to 21 October 2020.
+We would like to cordially invite you to our welcome event Come2Campus which takes place from 4 October to 5 October 2022.

 During these days, we would like to support all the new international students getting acclimatized to student life at the university and in the city of Dortmund.
 So you do not have to be on your own, because you will have student buddies to support you.
 You will also have the chance to make new friends who study the same degree program.

 Do not miss out on Come2Campus.
 We look forward to your participation!